techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_02/2_Cron_Jobs/opdracht.md

 ![cron_job_3_script.png](cron_job_3_script.png)

-Save this script with the name ``disk_space_logger.sh`` and make it executable using `chmod +x disk_space_logger.sh `
+3/ Save this script with the name ``disk_space_logger.sh`` and make it executable using `chmod +x disk_space_logger.sh `

-Next, we'll set up a cron job to run this script weekly.
+4/ Next, we'll set up a cron job to run this script weekly.
 To do this, follow these steps:

--Open  crontab file for editing by running:
+-Open  crontab file for editing by typing:

 ```
 crontab -e
 ```

--Add the following line to the crontab file to schedule the script to run weekly:
+5/ Add the following line to the (bottom of) crontab file, to schedule the script to run weekly:

 ```
 0 0 * * 0 /path/to/disk_space_logger.sh